K-made/Creditcard-FraudBusters/README.md

 ## Main objective
 Due to the increase in fraudulent activities it has become essential for financial institutions and businesses to develop advanced fraud detection techniques to counter the threat of fraudulent credit card transactions and identity theft and keep losses to a minimum

+## Specific Objectives
+- To identify and analyze patterns and correlations in the dataset to better understand the characteristics of fraudulent transactions.
+To highlight the importance of using machine learning techniques for fraud detection in credit card transactions.
+- To emphasize the potential benefits of implementing the selected model for credit card companies, including saving time and money by preventing fraudulent transactions.
+- To check time of the day when most frauds are conducted and ages that are prone to credit card Frauds
+- Maximizing the accuracy of the fraud detection model based on the average transaction value of the bank, with a focus on high precision for banks with smaller transaction values and high recall for banks with larger transaction values.

 # Data understanding
 The dataset used for this project was acquired from [Kaggle](https://user-images.githubusercontent.com/116062465/231133305-0696d3b3-ce64-4c0e-b1df-afb357abc931.png) .This dataset contained financial transactions that had been simulated using a real-world financial transactions dataset and it had 23 columns and rows and the target variable(is fraud) was a binary indicator showing whether the transaction was fraudulent 1 or normal 0.